at146/pygologin/README.md

 # pygologin

  REST API provides programmatic access to GoLogin App.
 Create a new browser profile, get a list of all browser profiles, add a browser profile and running

-# class GoLogin - class for working with <a href="https://gologin.com" target="_blank">gologin.com</a> API
+# class GoLogin - class for working with [gologin.com](https://gologin.com) API

 # Official Package